Don't risk it!

 Perhaps you have a spare SD card idly doing nothing?
 So long as it's the same capacity as the first, we can easily restore our backup file onto this using the command :

-Of course, there are numerous different methods to secure your data and here is just one.
-It's the backup method I personally prefer because the dd command is simple and powerful.
-I hope this is of some use to Mac & Linux users, sorry but I wouldn't know about Windows.
+There are many different methods to secure your data, this was just one.
+It's the backup method I personally prefer because the dd command is easy and powerful.
+I hope this is of some use to Mac & Linux users sorry, but I wouldn't know about Windows.
 Any questions then just gimme a shout and I'll be happy to help.

 sudo dd if=~/Desktop/st-backup.img of=/dev/disk1